-The graduate assistant role at California Baptist University is designed to supplement one's graduate study, preferably in the applicant's particular field of study.
+The graduate assistant program at California Baptist University is designed to supplement students' graduate study, preferably in the applicant's particular field of study.
 In order to fulfill the role of a graduate assistant, one must be accepted into an approved graduate program of study in order to be considered.
 An approved graduate program is a post bachelor's degree program that results in a master's or doctoral degree (rather than a certificate) from a regionally accredited institution or the evaluated equivalency.
 Once selected, each graduate assistant will be required to be enrolled full time each semester throughout the entire term of their appointment.
 Full-time enrollment varies based on the institution and program of study.
 Each graduate assistant will be required to submit proof of full-time enrollment during each term of appointment.

-Anticipated Graduate Assistant Positions
+Graduate Assistant Positions for 2019-20